Icosacube/Melbourne-Connect-Scheduler-2024/mcs_backend/README.md

 ### `npm run start`

-Launches the test runner in the interactive watch mode.
+Launches the backend server in production mode

 ### `npm run build`

 Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.
+It correctly bundles files in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!